Results of searching entries for keyword: content analysis

 Anna Zięba

-(Adam Mickiewicz University in Poznań, Poland)The development of online political communication in Poland in European Parlimentary elections 2014: Technological innovation versus old habits
+(University of Adam Mickiewicz in Poznań, Poland)The development of online political communication in Poland in European Parlimentary elections 2014: Technological innovation versus old habits

 Michał Jacuńsk and Paweł Baranowski